csebooks/ds-algorithms/content.en/lists-stacks-and-queues/_index.md

 ---
-title: "CHAPTER 3 LISTS, STACKS, AND QUEUES"
+title: "LISTS, STACKS, AND QUEUES"
 weight: 3
 ---

-# CHAPTER 3: LISTS, STACKS, AND QUEUES
+# LISTS, STACKS, AND QUEUES

 This chapter discusses three of the most simple and basic data structures.
 Virtually every significant program will use at least one of these structures explicitly, and a stack is always implicitly used in your program, whether or not you declare one.
 Among the highlights of this chapter, we will